Finite $2$-groups with exactly three automorphism orbits: Excluding insolvable data in Theorem

-In the spirit of the previous section, in order to classify the nonabelian $3$-orbit $2$-groups, we will study the equivalence classes of squarings resp.~(maximal) data in this and the subsequent two sections.
-To that end, we will make essential use of the known classification of finite linear groups that act transitively on nonzero vectors, due to Huppert \cite{Hup57a} and Hering \cite{Her85a} and customarily called Hering's theorem, see e.g.~\cite[Appendix 1]{Lie87a}.
+In the spirit of the previous section, in order to classify the nonabelian $3$-orbit $2$-groups, it suffices to do so for the equivalence classes of squarings resp.~(maximal) data.
+We make essential use of the known classification of finite linear groups that act transitively on nonzero vectors, due to Huppert \cite{Hup57a} and Hering \cite{Her85a} and customarily called Hering's theorem, see e.g.~\cite[Appendix 1]{Lie87a}.
 We note that each of the symbols $\GammaL_1(p^d)$, $\SL_a(q)$, $\Sp_{2a}(q)$ and $G_2(q)'$ used in the formulation of Hering's theorem from \cite{Lie87a} denotes a subgroup of the corresponding general linear group $\GL_d(p)$ that is unique up to $\GL_d(p)$-conjugacy (and thus up to permutation group isomorphism); in particular, $G_2(q)'$ there denotes any (necessarily maximal and unique up to conjugacy by \cite[tables 8.28 and 8.29, pp.~391f.]{BHR13a}) copy of that group in (one of the copies of) $\Sp_6(q)\leq\GL_6(q)\leq\GL_d(p)$ with $q^6=p^d$, see also \cite[proof of Hering's theorem, p.~513]{Lie87a}.